-And so do the millions of people who experience withdrawal from sugar, and the uncomfortable, continuous urge to eat more of it.
+And so do the millions of people who experience strong sugar cravings, and the uncomfortable, continuous urge to eat more of it.

 What Are the Signs of Sugar Addiction?

-There is a fine line between being “a bit greedy” and having a sugar addiction, so some people who are addicted may not even realize.
+There is a fine line between being “a bit greedy” and having an unhealthy obsession, so some people who are addicted may not even realize.

-Here are some common signs of sugar addiction:
+Here are some common signs of an unhealthy relationship with sugar: